triton-inference-server/python_backend/examples/custom_metrics/README.md

 PASS: custom_metrics
 ```

-In the terminal that runs Triton server, you should an output similar to the
+In the terminal that runs Triton Server, you should see an output similar to
-output below:
+the output below:
 ```
 Cumulative requests processing latency: 223406.0
 ```